Marija-Kov/React/05-meme-generator/README.md

 But since the parent component already can manage its own state, passing it directly to the children creates another "source of truth", which is unnecessary and not ideal.

-- A parent can pass a function** that lives within the parent to its child as a prop.
+- A parent can pass a function** - that lives within the parent and contains the setState method - to its child as a prop.
 Then, the child can run that function through the event listener attached to the child.

 - ** - If the function takes in an argument that is a part of the parent's state, the child has to be granted access to the argument.
 This is also done by passing the argument to the child as a prop.

-- ** - The function asking for an argument within the child component that it has been passed to needs to be wrapped in a callback before being passed to the event listener.
+- ** - The function asking for an argument within the child component that it has been passed to needs to be wrapped in a callback before being passed to the child component element's event listener.

 ### React forms